 A substitute for retarder could be an acrylic glazing liquid such as Golden Glazing Liquid.

-Not all glazing liquids will work, only those that have slow-drying effect.
+Not all glazing liquids will work, only those that have a slow-drying effect.
 Check the label before buying!

 A glazing liquid also improves the paint flow without affecting paint or canvas quality.
 It extends the working time of acrylic paint which means it will make acrylic paint dry slower.